Veterinarian with dog in clinic

 Independent Clinic

-Lodge Veterinary Hospital is an independent small-animal practice established in 2006 by John Corrigan (MVB).
-The clinic states it has in-house diagnostic facilities, boarding facilities, and is approved by the Veterinary Council of Ireland.
-Recent reviews describe the team handling both routine illness and more complex cases, including a referred CT scan work-up and urgent foreign-body situations, with owners repeatedly mentioning clear explanations and thorough questioning before appointments.
+Lodge Veterinary Hospital is an independent small-animal practice in Westport, established in 2006 by John Corrigan (MVB).
+The clinic says it has in-house diagnostic facilities, grooming, boarding facilities, pet passport services, and approval from the Veterinary Council of Ireland.
+Recent feedback highlights care for both routine problems and more complex or urgent cases, with owners repeatedly praising clear explanations, thorough assessments, and compassionate handling.

 Kiss My Face Advertisement